ProjectsAllied Supply Chains

 The Zambia Framework

-Zambia signed a bilateral critical-minerals supply framework with the United States, establishing the legal and commercial architecture for U.S. companies to advance copper projects that contribute to the allied supply chain.
+Under the Pax Silica framework, the U.S. and Zambia are developing a critical-minerals supply compact, building the policy architecture for U.S. companies to advance copper projects that contribute to the allied supply chain.
 Zambia's Copperbelt geology is among the world's highest-grade outside Chile and Peru.
+Falcon is engaged in this process.

 U.S.